Belt Woods: History

 This event served as a wakeup call to conservationists and an 18-year legal battle ensued between them and the Episcopal Diocese of Washington.
 In 1984, the state of Maryland, with partners, purchased 110 acre including the "South Woods", designating them the Belt Woods Natural Environmental Area.
 Impending residential development necessitated the state's purchase of an additional 515 acre in 1997 — known as the Belt Woods Heritage Conservation Fund site.
 The HCF site, which consists of the former "North" and "Central Woods" (now young forest and fields), buffers the old growth forest and forestalls further development.
 In all, some 625 acre are protected at the site, of which most (610 acres) were designated by the Maryland General Assembly in October 1997 as the Belt Woods Wildland.
 Access to Belt Woods is limited to scientific study.

+Because of the 68th Street hazardous waste site, in February 2020, the Trustees released a draft restoration plan for public review and comment.
+The Trustees released a Final Restoration Plan and Environmental Assessment in July 2020.
+The plan’s selected project seeks to restore 109 acres of hardwood forest within the Belt Woods Natural Environment Area, a National Natural Landmark in nearby Prince George’s County, Maryland.
+The project will be beneficial to multiple wildlife species, provide ecological benefits to migratory birds, reduce forest fragmentation, improve forest condition, and help maintain one of the last stands of old-growth hardwoods in the Atlantic Coastal Plain.

 Ecology

 Songbirds

 Belt Woods lies within the Southeastern mixed forests ecoregion.
 It consists of a mosaic of small fields and woodlands and is a critical nesting area for neotropical songbirds.
 The density of birds breeding there is among the highest observed on the east coast.
 Unusually high densities of FIDS birds prevail.
 In 1989, the breeding bird census, which uses a territory mapping method, measured a density of more than 200 pairs/100 acres (40 ha) of FIDS, attributable largely to high densities of wood thrush and red-eyed vireo.
 Nine other species of FIDS birds regularly breed there, including the Kentucky warbler.